seunghyeon528/Pytorch_Autoencoder_Example/README.md

 Autoencoder which acts same as traditional 3 bit encoder

 ## 0. Experiment Motivation
-While taking a class EEE6431(Neural Networks), professor mentioned that autoencoder with one hidden layer which traiend based on deep-learning techniques acts exactly same as 3 bit traditional encoder.
+While taking a class EEE6431(Neural Networks), professor mentioned that if you train simple autoencoder with one hidden layer using modern deep-learning techniques,  the model will act exatcly same as 3 bit traditional encoder.

 Following is traditional 3-bit encoder truth table.
 |input|output|